FLORENCE BAKER KARPIN MEMORIAL LIBRARY

-A native of Lynbrook, NY, Florence moved with her husband and children in 1958 to 'Sevenhearth Farm' in Grafton Vermont.
+A native of Lynbrook, New York, Florence moved with her husband and children in 1958 to "Sevenhearth Farm" in Grafton, Vermont.
 She was a prolific artist and writer, author and illustrator of books, including children's stories, short fiction and poetry.
-She excelled at portrait and landscape painting, working in oils, pastels, watercolor and pen & ink, and her work has been exhibited at the Vermont State House, at colleges, in juried art show, and held in numerous collections.
+She excelled at portrait and landscape painting, working in oils, pastels, watercolor and pen & ink.
+Her work has been exhibited at the Vermont State House, at colleges, in juried art shows, and held in numerous collections.
 Although not formally trained, she was accepted into the Southern Vermont Branch of the National League of American Pen Women as both an author and a visual artist, and went on to serve as the branch's President.

 Her love for Grafton was evident in her involvement with the community, where she served in the Women's Community Club and on the Board of the Grafton Historical Society.
 She enjoyed being a volunteer hostess at the GHS museum.
 Her original artwork and hand lettering still graces many Grafton locations, where she designed the community's signs and logos.